-Hillary Clinton's Santa Fe Shooting Tweet Doesn't Hold Back At All
+Hillary Clinton's Tweet About The Santa Fe Shooting Did Not Hold Anything Back

 On Friday, a gunman opened fire at Santa Fe High School in Texas, killing several people and injuring many more.
 Mere hours after the attack, former Democratic presidential candidate Hillary Clinton responded to the Santa Fe shooting with a tweet, stating that politicians who refuse to take action to reduce gun violence are "failing our children."